 The Portfolio Investment Scheme (PIS) is a program from the Reserve Bank of India (RBI) that permits Non-Resident Indians (NRIs) to purchase and sell shares and convertible debentures of Indian companies on recognized stock exchanges under the repatriation or non-repatriation category.

 Exclusive for Equity: The PIS account is designated solely for equity delivery trades on Indian stock exchanges.

-NRIs are not allowed to trade or invest in any other segments such as Equity F&O, Currency, Commodities, and Mutual Funds.
+Restricted Trading Segments: NRIs are not authorized to engage in other market segments such as Equity Futures & Options, Currency, Commodities, or Mutual Funds under PIS.